ubccpsc/classportal-ui/GRADES.md

 ## FAQ

-* ***Why does this have to happen per-deliverable?*** This unfortunate limitation revolves around teams since some courses allow different teams per deliverable (and indeed individual projects are usually on independent projects).
+* ***Why does this have to be per-deliverable?*** This unfortunate limitation revolves around teams since some courses allow different teams per deliverable (and indeed individual projects are usually on independent projects).
 This is a limitation we may change in the future, but for now this ensures maximum flexibility.
 Usually grades are released as the deliverables are completed as well, so this will be less work after this term is completed.
+NOTE: once ClassPortal is able to render these grades they will be shown one row-per-student so this limitation will go away (not in the execution to grades mapping process, but at least during grade viewing and editing).

 * ***Why can't ClassPortal just do this automatically?*** Even with just considering `branchName` as a boolean (master or not), `gradeRequested`, and the notion of lastGrade vs maxGrade there are 8 combinations of grade exporter that are needed.
 To enable maximum flexibility, and to support manual overriding of grades (e.g., by manipulating the CSV directly), the TestRecord --> Grade translation process has been left to the course staff to handle.
 In future we may add the simplest version of this (e.g., last execution on a project regardless of other features) for courses that want to take a 'no exceptions' approach to translating grades.